mathwhiz1212/daplie.com/posts/No-downtime-DDNS-mirroring-with-daplie-tools.md

 # Conclusion

 You should have MDDNS (Mirrored Dynamic DNS) set up.
 If any one of them goes offline the other should immediately take its place.
 No downtime!
 In my test I had 2 points, if one went offline the 2nd point would remain.

+Hi, I'm Josh Mudge if you find what I do useful or helpful please flattr me: https://flattr.com/profile/livetolearntech